yatil/vegan/index.md

 ## How to integrate vegans when it’s time for lunch.

+Try to make your vegetarian options vegan by default.
+For example: if you serve a salad, don’t use cheese as a topping in your buffet.
+Serve it extra, so vegetarians and [omnivores] can add them to your liking.
+The same goes for the salad sauce: Chose one without cream.

+Give vegans the opportunity to queue in line<sup id="fnr2">[2]</sup> like everyone else.
+Serve rice or noodles seperate if possible to give them a chance to grab some of it.
+And remember that it can spoil the whole food for someone when meat sauce drips into the noodles that otherwise would have been veg(etari)an.

 ## What informations do vegans (and others) help to get around.